jerturowetz/notes/to-do.md

 ## Some flicks

-- The Prophet
 - Ghost Dog: The Way of the Samurai
 - Life of Pi
-- Paddington 2
-- Dunkirk
 - Good Time
 - Nightcrawler
 - Fantastic Mr. Fox
 - My Neighbor Totoro
-- Howl's Moving Castle
 - Ernest & Celestine
+- Elle
+- Call me by your name
+- Phantom Thread
+- The Post
+- The Shape of Water
+- I, Tonya
 - The Breadwinner
+- Ferdinand
+- Mudbound
+- On Body and Soul
+- The Square
-- Elle
+- Timbuktu

 ## Groceries